Ready to find the perfect college degree?

 It is also possible to earn certificates in education.
 They are less intensive than a degree program.
 They also have some limitations in regards to how they will count towards teacher licensure, but they’re worth considering.
 They are usually offered on the master’s level rather than the bachelor’s, but it’s never too early to start inquiring about possibilities and making preparations in advance.

 Certification in Computer Science Education

 As many as 20 states currently do not grant degrees or teaching licenses specifically in computer science, computer programming, or other high-tech fields.
-These states include Pennsylvania, New Jersey, Massachusetts, and Oregon.

 Aspiring teachers living in these states will need to earn their credentials another way.
-One way to do this is by obtaining a bachelor’s degree in a relevant field and then supplementing it with a certification in computer science education.
+One way to do this is by earning a bachelor’s degree in a relevant field and then supplementing it with a certification in computer science education.